mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 chasms which are quite deep but often only 500–2000m wide.
 The best asteroids for planetary bombardment are rocky or, better, nickel–iron cored ones.
-Thus significant deposits of metal are probably available at the centre of each crater.
+Thus significant deposits of metal are probably available at the center of each crater.
 However, most of these craters are now submerged and all lie below the taint level, making access by the locals extremely difficult.
 Some craters have a central raised point (a common feature of impact craters) and